...

 Ⓒ 青森県観光連盟

 The marsh was originally a caldera lake on the Tashirotai plateau, created by volcanic activity around 2 million years ago.
-As the water of the lake flew/dried out, the lake became the marsh we see today.
+As the water of the lake flew/dried up, the lake became the marsh we see today.

 Taking the loop course to stroll around the marsh will only take around 60 minutes.
 As most of the promenade is covered by wooden boards, the trail is suitable for all age groups.